Northeastern Kansas Beekeepers

 Join for the benefits.
 We offer region specific knowledge, and support for all levels.
 Join, renew, register, subscribe to bee magazines.

-Membership dues are $15.00 per year, which covers the basics of insurance, newsletter, and postage.
+Membership dues cover the basics of meeting room rental, insurance, newsletter, and postage.
 To conserve resources, let us send you the newsletter via email.
 Just let us know!
 You will get the newsletter in expeditiously in .pdf format, in color and without risk of damage through the postal service.
 We save over $2,400 annually in monetary expenses alone by sending via email.
 That helps!
 We save a lot in volunteer man hours and manual labor, too.

 There are many benefits to NEKBA membership.